usawco/wallpaper/README.md

 # TODO
 1. unit tests with mocking support
-2. jsdoc
-3. consider a GUI config
+2. consider a GUI config
-4. Pop a 'tile preview' panel containing a subset of the random entries.
+3. Pop a 'tile preview' panel containing a subset of the random entries.
 User clicks on a tile to select it.